kryptoken101/QCW3b/index.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes
+### Weblink or URL

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kryptoken101/QCW3b/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Here is the application's [base directory](http://qcw3b.kryptoken.site).
+The semantic web 3.0 address, however, can be found in the `_config.yml` configuration file.

-### Support or Contact
+### Support

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with the pages or application?
+Check out our [documentation](http://qcw3b.kryptoken.site/#docs) or [contact support](mailto:support@kryptoken.site) so we may help you sort it out.